rats

 Rat Trap Internet Shopping

-I like to internet shop.
-I hate drudging round shops unless its a camping or outdoor gear shop.
-I can then bore my husband to death pointing out some really naff “must have” gadget to make our camping lives so much better.
+I like to internet shop because I hate drudging round shops unless it’s a camping or outdoor gear shop.
+Much fun can be had by boring my husband to death.
+I so enjoy pointing out some really naff “must have” gadget to make our camping lives so much better.

 Normally as with internet shopping you get excited about your parcel arriving.
-I haveย to confess to being a little excited to received my new rat traps which probably makes me rather a saddo but a girls gotta get her excitement where she can.
-Especially as Uhtred son of Uhtred or Poldark is not likely to come calling around very soon.
+I have to confess to being a little excited to receive my new rat traps which probably makes me rather a saddo.
+Diamonds would be nicer but a girls gotta get her excitement where she can.
+Especially as Uhtred son of Uhtred or Poldark or The Witcher is not likely to come calling around very soon.

-Have I seen a rat – well no – or droppings –ย but I have seen aย hole big enough for a rat.
+Have I seen a rat – well no – or droppings – but I have seen a hole big enough for a rat.
 The bait is going missing so hopefully I have e-raticated some already.
-My carefully placed netting “doors” have all got more than one rat sized hole appearing nightly that my chickens are using as escape hatches, soย I must have quite a problem.
+My carefully placed netting “doors” have all got more than one rat sized hole appearing nightly, that my chickens are using as handy escape hatches, so I must have quite a problem.

 Rat problem, drat and swearing